Dane-Dawson/proptipus/README.md

 # Proptipus the Prodigious cePhaloPod.

 This is a lab that is design to practice use of props in React in a myriad of applications.
 It is intended as a supplimental labwork to reinforce and solidy the concepts needed to work within the React framework with it's `state`.
+For best results when viewing in the browser view full screen for proportions.

 To install this project run
 ```